Fans - Efficiency and Power Consumption

 Fan Efficiency

-The fan efficiency is the ratio between power transferred to the airflow and the power used by the fan.
+The fan efficiency is the ratio between power transferred to airflow and the power used by the fan.
 The fan efficiency is in general independent of the air density and can be expressed as:

 μf = dp q / P (2)